 \subsection{Edgewise subdivision}

-The edgewise subdivision of a simplex $\Delta$ is a specific triangulation that subdivide each $d$-dimensional face of $\Delta$ into $q^d$ faces of the same dimension.
-This construction first appeared in \cite{Fr} for $q=2$, and an extension for all $q$ can be found in \cite{Edel}.
-There are many applications of edgewise subdivision in coloring of graphs and hypergraphs \cite{M-V}, discrete geometry \cite{Edel}, group actions on combinatorial structures \cite{Berg}, or algebraic combinatorics \cite{Br}.
+The edgewise subdivision of a simplex $\Delta$ with parameter $q$ is a specific triangulation that subdivides each $d$-dimensional face of $\Delta$ into $q^d$ faces of the same dimension.
+This construction first appeared in \cite{Fr} for $q=2$, and an extension for all $q$ is given in \cite{Edel}.
+Edgewise subdivision has numerous applications, including graphs and hypergraphs coloring \cite{M-V}, discrete geometry \cite{Edel}, group actions on combinatorial structures \cite{Berg}, or algebraic combinatorics \cite{Br}.
 We briefly review the definitions following the notation from \cite{M-V}.
-For $k,q\in \mathbb{N}$ let denote $(k-1)$-simplex in $\mathbb{R}^{k-1}$.
-The vertices of this simplex are
+For $k,q\in \mathbb{N}$, let denote the $(k-1)$-simplex in $\mathbb{R}^{k-1}$.
+Its vertices are